27 Best Travel Planning Tools and Apps

 In challenging countries, this can save hours of researching meal times beforehand.
 This has been a lifesaver for me, particularly in countries known for their meaty diets.

-For example, when travelling in Tokyo I discovered a whole network of amazing, vegan Buddhist restaurants through this app which I’d have never have found on foot.
+For example, when travelling in Tokyo, I discovered a whole network of amazing, vegan Buddhist restaurants through this app, which I’d have never found on foot.

 Evernote